 Any confidentiality obligations in contracts of employment that would prevent an employee making a protected disclosure will be void.

 Safeguarding Concerns

-Where the concerns are about safeguarding children or young people, the school's Designated Safeguarding Lead (DSL) for Child Protection should be notified.
 Please refer to the school's Safeguarding Policy for full details regarding such disclosures.

-All employees have a duty to report concerns about the safety and welfare of pupils/students.
+All employees have a duty to report concerns about the safety and welfare of pupils.